 Montgomery is one of several public pools managed by the City of Albuquerque and available for use by the general public at subsidized, affordable prices.
 An outdoor facility, it is open during school summer vacations only.
 The pool is long enough for laps, but unfortunately for those seeking serious exercise above and beyond a cooling dip, Montgomery does not operate the dedicated lap swim hours that most of the other city facilities do.
 The wading pool will keep those with small kids happy, in addition to the fact that on Sundays admission is free of charge for children under 18 years of age. - Pip Lustgarten

-Spread over a massive area of 360 acres, the Balloon Fiesta Park is an ideal place for a lazy Sunday afternoon, or a morning walk, any day that you find yourself free.
-Besides being sued as a venue for ballooning throughout the year, the park also packs enough facilities to make it a very entertaining place: the Norther Launch Field, where you can treat your eyes to the phenomenon of air balloons, the Albuquerque Golf Training Facility, for the golf enthusiasts, the Albuquerque International Balloon Museum, and the park is home to the Eastdale Little League, and has 8 baseball fields.
-Besides this, the Balloon Fiesta Park is also the venue for concerts and other events that surely lighten up your evening.
+Balloon Fiesta Park is an ideal place for a lazy Sunday afternoon or a morning walk.
+Apart from being a venue for ballooning throughout the year, the park also has enough facilities to make it a very entertaining place; the Norther Launch Field, where you can treat your eyes to a colorful display of hot-air balloons, the Albuquerque Golf Training Facility, for the golf enthusiasts, the Albuquerque International Balloon Museum and 8 baseball fields.
+Regular concerts and other cultural events make Balloon Fiesta Park a popular spot among the citizens.

 Funded by the city of Albuquerque, the Columbus tennis facility has four courts, two of which are lit to enable evening play.
 They are available to the public free of charge, are without staff, do not take reservations, and have a Laykold playing surface and metal nets.
 The North Valley is a beautiful neighborhood, semi-rural in places: if you're feeling really fit, ride a bike to the courts so you can explore the acequia (ditch) trails that crisscross the entire North Valley, and that additionally connect to the trail running the length of the Rio Grande's trajectory through town. - Pip Lustgarten